shripada/cc-git-experiments/readme.md

 ## git status

 This command `git status` is a command, that will show you what files are changed, what files are in untracked mode, and what files have been placed already in staging area.

+## git remotes

+A remote in git, is nothing but a central bare repo possibly hosted by a git server provider such as github